How Shawn Overcame Addiction and Stifling Debt For His Family’s Future

 Despite all of his hurdles, one of the biggest obstacles aside from addiction was his battle with debt.

 With a union job, a decent paycheque and family by his side, Shawn seemed like he had it all.
-But that quickly changed when his wife lost her job in 2015.
+But that quickly changed when his wife lost her job.
 Relying on his sole income, his debt manifested along with his addiction, where he soon found himself trapped in a dark state of mind.
 As debt from mortgages, car payments and living expenses started to pile on, his drinking and depression got worse.

 Taking the first step: Debt assessment